Use the Date for Daily Math Review and Math Thinking in Middle and Upper Elementary Classes

 How to Use the Date for Daily Math Review, Method 2:

-The second way I used the date to include more daily math review in the classroom was to write the date so that each number in the date is an expression to evaluate.
+Write the date so that each number in the date is an expression to evaluate.

 For example, for the date February 8, 2016:

-- The 8th could be 2 cubed
+- The 8th can be 2 cubed

-- The ’16’ for 2016 could be 64 divided by 4
+- The ’16’ for 2016 can be 64 divided by 4

 When to Use the Date for Daily Math Review